pragad3sh/ok/README.md

-I mainly work on robotics and related computer science fields.
+I primarily work in robotics and related fields of computer science.
-My works and projects mainly involve in:
+My works and projects mainly involve (but are not limited to):
  * ## Computer Vision
- * ## Drones
+ * ## Autonomous Drones
- * ## Mobile Robots
+ * ## Autonomous Mobile Robots
- * ## Autonomous Navigation
 Trying to learn by contributing here.